-Give prospects a good reason to follow through the action you want without making it seem like a hard sell.
+Give prospects a good reason to follow through with the action you want without making it seem like a hard sell.

 In the example above, the agent asks the prospect to call back to discuss if the program would be good for them after clearly highlighting its benefits.

-It’s important to note that prospects are more likely to act on low barrier asks (like calling for a brief discussion or replying back to their email) than major asks (like buying a product).
+It’s important to note that prospects are more likely to act on low-barrier asks (like calling for a brief discussion or replying back to their email) than major asks (like buying a product).

 4. Contact information (or means to get back to you)